Francisco Buyo: International career

 During Buyo's time at Deportivo, he was selected to the Spain under-21 team.
 He also represented the nation at the 1980 Summer Olympics, being eliminated in the first round.

 At full international level, Buyo was capped seven times and was part of the squad that finished runner-up at the UEFA Euro 1984.
-His debut came on 21 December 1983 in the historical 12–1 trouncing of Malta for the qualifying stage, in a match played in Seville.
+His debut came on 21 December 1983 in the historic 12–1 trouncing of Malta for the qualifying stage, in a match played in Seville.

 Post-retirement

 After retiring, Buyo had a short coaching spell with Real Madrid cadetes and third senior team, In 2000–01, he was in charge of Castilla in the Segunda División B. He only returned to the benches in 2008, with Real Jaén's reserves.

 Additionally, Buyo worked as a sports analyst in Al-Jazeera, contributing to its La Liga and UEFA Euro 2008 coverage.